Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Experimental results

 \subsection{Performance and comparison}

 Quantitative comparison between the trained models was performed using the Chamfer-$L_{2}$ distance metric, where lower values are better, and zero means a full match between the generated point cloud and the ground truth.
 The results are shown for 3000 and 10000 input points in Table~\ref{tab:chamfer_L2} (in the scale of $\times{10}^{-4}$).
-It can be seen from the Chamfer-$L_{2}$ distance that quantitatively the proposed LightNDF model slightly outperforms baseline NDF, but SAL \cite{Atzmon_2020_CVPR} with a significant margin, in previously unseen shape generation.
+It can be seen from the Chamfer-$L_{2}$ distance that quantitatively the proposed LightNDF model outperforms all related models (NDF, GIFS and SAL) in previously unseen shape generation for both input point cloud resolutions of 3000 points and 10000 points.

-In Fig.~\ref{fig:qualitative_results}, a visual comparison of dense point clouds generated by the proposed LightNDF architecture and the baseline NDF for 10000 input points are shown, for 1M generated points.
-Observation of the generated dense point clouds reveals no significant diffences between NDF and LightNDF, whereas the other baseline approach, SAL, shows inferior quality due to its inability to handle hollow shapes.
-Table~\ref{tab:chamfer_L2} also shows the projection (inference) times for the different models, revealing that the significantly smaller LightNDF architecture takes 36\% less time in inference compared to NDF.
 All presented values are an average over the 702 test shapes.

+In Fig.~\ref{fig:qualitative_results}, a visual comparison of generated 1M point dense point clouds by NDF, GIFS, SAL, and the proposed LightNDF architecture for 10000 input points are shown.
+Observation of the generated dense point clouds reveals no significant diffences among GIFS, NDF and LightNDF, whereas SAL shows inferior quality due to its inability to handle hollow shapes.
+Table~\ref{tab:times} shows the projection (inference) times for the different models, revealing that the significantly smaller LightNDF architecture is 6.7$\times$ faster than NDF, and 2.4$\times$ faster than GIFS.
+Inference time comparison against SAL was not meaningful, as the shape generation procedure of SAL involves significantly different shape pre-processing than the other models.

-It was observed that the number of initial sample points \textbf{p} (see Section~\ref{ssec:inference}) has a significant impact to inference time for both the baseline NDF and the proposed LightNDF model.
-Inference time-optimal values of \textbf{p} were identified to be 20100 for baseline NDF and 5050 for LightNDF; Table~\ref{tab:chamfer_L2} results are for these values of \textbf{p}.
-The value of \textbf{p} had a negligible impact on generated point cloud quality for LightNDF; however for baseline NDF somewhat better quality could be achieved by increasing \textbf{p} up to 201000.
-By using this value of \textbf{p}, Chamfer-$L_2$ values of $0.234\times10^{-4}$ (10000 points) and $0.319\times10^{-4}$ (3000 points) were achieved for baseline NDF, however increasing the inference time to 6.616 s, which is 2.23$\times$ the inference time of the proposed LightNDF model.
+It was observed that the number of initial sample points \textbf{p} (see Section~\ref{ssec:inference}) has a significant impact to inference time for both the NDF and the proposed LightNDF models.
+Inference time-optimal values of \textbf{p} were identified to be 20100 for both NDF and LightNDF; Table~\ref{tab:chamfer_L2} results are for these values of \textbf{p}.
+On the other hand, inference time-optimal value of \textbf{p} of GIFS is 200000.
+In case of \textbf{p} value of 20100, GIFS inference time increases from 1.660 and 1.663 to 2.233 s and 2.240 s in case of 10000 and 3000 input points (respectively).
+The value of \textbf{p} had a negligible impact on generated point cloud quality for LightNDF, NDF and GIFS.

-\section{DISCUSSION AND CONCLUSION}
+\section{Discussion and conclusion}